dwkim78/ASTRiDE/README.md

 test()
 ```

-This command will returns outputs as:
+The command will print messages like:
 ```
 2016-02-15 16:16:18,239 INFO - Start.
 2016-02-15 16:16:18,241 INFO - Read a fits file..